Drawing From The Creative Unconscious. Work with what you do not know, to create what you know.

 About my work:

 My work centers in space.
 A space between space really.
 My lines illustrate the synaptic cleft (space) between neurons, a seemingly empty, yet vital field that allows neurons to communicate with each other at the subtlest level.
-Because of this elemental (subtle) occurrence, we are able to experience communication of varying degrees at the material (gross) level.
-My drawings investigate this process.
+Because of this elemental (subtle) occurrence, we are able to experience realities of varying degrees at the material (gross) level.
+The work I create investigates this process.
 They are action based studies, which use the dominant and non-dominant hand to facilitate an activation of the right and left side of the brain.
 This is done in order to develop conscious awareness of thought itself and to study the process of how thought (element) becomes reality (material).
-Each piece is a case study illustrating ‘action potentials’ (thought) being transmitted from one neuron to the next through a process called neurotransmission.
+Each piece is a case study illustrating ‘action potentials’ (thoughts) being transmitted from one neuron to the next through a process called neurotransmission.
 This world, exists in a space that is about 20-40 nano-meters (nm) wide.
 For an idea of scale, one inch is about 25.4 million nm long.
 It’s small, but vast.
 If it weren’t for this space, communication and reality as we know it, would cease to exist.

 I believe, through practice and provided space, one can begin to ‘see’, feel and know this subtle field and learn to communicate through it with a simple line.
 My hypothesis, is that the neurotransmission (communication) that occurs at this subtle level, is fundamental to understanding how subject (thought) turns to object (reality).
-It is through a constant stream of lines, flowing from one neuron to the next, communicating internally to create what we experience externally.
-I believe we are living in a field of these strings and my drawings illustrate what I understand them to look like.
+It is through a constant stream of vibrations, flowing from one neuron to the next, communicating internally to create what we externally experience.
+I believe we occupy this field of vibrational strings, my work as an artist illustrates what I understand this space to look like.
 Currents of lines, creating a cohesive material that form the fabrics of our universe.
 Seemingly invisible but very much present and real.
 As Einstein investigated The theory of Relativity through what he called “Thought Experiments”, I investigate the fabric of space through what I call “Thought Illustrations”.

 Space is water we can breathe in.
 I am simply illustrating what it looks like and investigating how it works.